Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/tutorial/basics.md

 ![SceneScript in the User Interface](/img/scenescript/scenescript_ui.png)

 Whenever you see the cogwheel icon next to a property, it means you can bind SceneScript code to it by clicking on the icon and selecting **Bind SceneScript**.
 In our example, we will do this for the **Text** property of our **Text Layer**.

+## The SceneScript update() Function

-This will present you with the SceneScript editor with the following auto-generated code snippet:
+After clicking on **Bind SceneScript**, you will be presented with the SceneScript editor and the following auto-generated code snippet:

 ```js
 'use strict';